Cyfrin/Updraft/courses/formal-verification/3-gasbad/02-setup/+page.md

 ::image{src='/formal-verification-3/2-setup//setup1.png' style='width: 100%; height: auto;'}

 The protocol wants us to use the `make` command!
-This should largely set our workspace up for us by removing old modules, installing our dependences and building the project.
+This should largely set our workspace up for us by removing old modules, installing our dependencies and building the project.

 > ❗ **WARNING**
 > Before running `make` we should always check our foundry.toml to assure `FFI=False`, running arbitrary code while our framework has these permissions is dangerous! **Be safe!**